-- Both parents need to be hip and elbow certified and the breeder should be willing to provide proof of this.
-If proof cannot be provided, keep looking.
+- Both parents need to be hip and elbow certified, and the breeder should be willing to provide proof of this.
+If evidence cannot be presented, keep looking.

 - What working titles do the parents have?
 Do the bloodline have?

 - Titles help ensure dogs have been tested and are breed worthy.
-This may or may not be a deal-breaker for some people.
+Titles may or may not be a deal-breaker for some people.

 - Do you own one or both of the parents?

 - Breeders usually own the female and sometimes own the male.
-Ask to see and/or interact with the parents.
+Ask to see and interact with the parents.

 - What is the puppy’s environment?

 - Where are the puppies kept and raised?
 Good breeders whelp and keep puppies in a well-thought-out and designated area.
 Some breeders even keep the puppies inside the house until they get older and are harder to manage.